dansmyers/Networks/Challenge_Projects/1-Incremental_Game.md

 ### Starter Code

 Start by saving the code below to a file named `index.html`.
-You can save it on Mimir and then serve it using `srv`, or save it locally on your computer and then load it in your web browser.

 ```
 <!doctype html>